pleuph/StackCalculator/README.md

 ### Solution 2
 The StatefulStackCalculator has the ability to take in numbers as doubles and store them on a stack.
 Four different operations can be applied, popping the top 2 numbers from the stack and returning the result.

+Features:
+- Supports a practically limitless number of operations

+If this approach is close to the desired solution in terms of input and output, it could be improved upon in several ways:
+- Initial stack size can be configured to best support the expected number of operations

 ### Unity projects
 I Was unable to create working prototypes in Unity.
 I used the "2D mobile app" template and was able to add UI elements to the screen, but was not able to go beyond that.
 I ended up creating UI mockups for both solutions, shown in screenshots.